Coffee A-Z Glossary

 Kaldi

-Kaldi was a goat herder who allegedly first discovered the effects of coffee, so of course we had to mention them in our coffee dictionary!
-Find out more about the legend of Kaldi and the fascinating history of coffee in our article.
+Kaldi was a goat herder who allegedly first discovered the effects of coffee, so of course we had to mention him in our coffee dictionary!

 Macchiato